Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: Discussion

 \subsection{Psychological Safety and Cultural Considerations}

-Psychological safety emerged as a core strength of Reflexion's design.
-By avoiding diagnostic labeling and offering non-prescriptive, metaphor-driven prompts, the platform created emotionally safe spaces for vulnerability and exploration.
-This approach is consistent with best practices in trust calibration and emotional validation in human-AI systems \cite{lee2022trustcalibration, cai2022emotionally}.
+Several reviewers described the prototype as nonjudgmental and low-pressure, suggesting that psychological safety may be an important design consideration for future versions.
+By avoiding diagnostic labeling and offering non-prescriptive, metaphor-driven prompts, the prototype appeared to support this perception during the review process.
+This direction is consistent with best practices in trust calibration and emotional validation in human-AI systems \cite{lee2004trust}.

-Maintaining narrative agency was particularly valued by participants, echoing broader findings that autonomy-supportive interactions increase emotional engagement and self-efficacy \cite{kim2021empatheticai}.
-Participants described Reflexion as "nonjudgmental" and "inviting," highlighting the importance of minimizing coercive nudges in emotionally charged contexts \cite{binns2023emotionalsafety}.
+Maintaining narrative agency was particularly valued by reviewers, echoing broader findings that autonomy-supportive interactions increase emotional engagement and intrinsic motivation \cite{ryan2000self}.
+Several reviewers described Reflexion as ``nonjudgmental'' and ``inviting,'' highlighting the importance of minimizing coercive nudges in emotionally charged contexts \cite{mcstay2020emotional}.

 However, cultural variability presents an important frontier.
-Emotional expression norms differ widely across societies \cite{mesquita2014emotionsociety}, and platforms designed within Western emotional paradigms risk inadvertently alienating non-Western users \cite{duronto2005culturalhci}.
-Emotional metaphors, central to Reflexion's narrative approach, are also culturally mediated; metaphors intuitive in one cultural context may lack resonance—or even cause confusion—in another \cite{wu2022crossculturalmetaphors}.
+Emotional expression norms differ widely across societies \cite{mesquita2014emotionsociety}, and platforms designed within Western emotional paradigms risk inadvertently alienating non-Western users.
+Emotional metaphors, central to Reflexion's narrative approach, are also culturally mediated; metaphors intuitive in one cultural context may lack resonance, or even cause confusion, in another \cite{kovecses2004cultural}.

-To address this, future work must integrate culturally adaptive narrative frameworks and participatory co-design methods involving diverse user groups \cite{stephanidis2019hci}.
-Psychological safety, therefore, should not be treated as a static system feature but as a dynamic, culturally contextualized experience that Reflexion continually refines.
+To address this, future work would need to integrate culturally adaptive narrative frameworks and participatory co-design methods involving diverse user groups \cite{stephanidis2019hci}.
+Psychological safety, therefore, should not be treated as a static system feature but as a dynamic, culturally contextualized experience.